compute-tooling/compute-studio/old-docs/PRIVACY.md

 ### Children Under the Age of 13

 Our Website is not intended for children under 13 years of age.
 No one under age 13 may provide any personal information to or on the Website.
 We do not knowingly collect personal information from children under 13.
 If you are under 13, do not use or provide any information on this Website or on or through any of its features/register on the Website, make any purchases through the Website, use any of the interactive or public comment features of this Website or provide any information about yourself to us, including your name, address, telephone number, email address, or any screen name or user name you may use.
 If we learn we have collected or received personal information from a child under 13 without verification of parental consent, we will delete that information.
-If you believe we might have any information from or about a child under 13, please contact us at admin@compmodels.com.
+If you believe we might have any information from or about a child under 13, please contact us at admin@compute.studio.

 ## Collection and Use of Information